Annual Meeting & Reports

 Unofficially it is useful as an up-to-date list of everyone who’s part of the Church family.

 If you consider yourself a member of our Church, even if you can’t always make the meetings/service, please complete a form.
-Once completed your form can be emailed to Alison Manester, our electoral roll officer, handed to Clare Purdom or Alison, or put in the relevant box in the Hall or Church.
-All forms needed to be returned by the 30th March to be included in the roll for this years APCM meeting.
+Once completed, as mentioned above, your form can be emailed to Liz Brooks, our electoral roll officer, handed to Liz or Lisa, or put in the relevant box in the Hall or Church.
+All forms needed to be returned by the 10th April to be included in the roll for this years APCM meeting.
 Forms received after this date will be added to next year's electoral roll.

 Parochial Church Council

-If you have any questions about any of this, please see our Church of England FAQs or get in touch with Lisa or the churchwardens, Clare and Ann.
+If you have any questions about any of this, please see our Church of England FAQs or get in touch with Lisa or our churchwardens, Jane and Ann.